Here are the names of the Marine killed and those presumed dead after Corps AAV accident

 The 20-year-old was a rifleman with Bravo Company, Battalion Landing Team 1/4, 15th MEU ― the same company as the rest of the troops.

-The second Marine ― an AAC crew member ― was in critical condition but “since has been upgraded to stable condition.”
+The second Marine ― an AAV crew member ― was in critical condition but “since has been upgraded to stable condition.”

 Sixteen service members were aboard the AAV Thursday when it reported taking on water near San Clemente Island off the Southern California coast.